 Keep Track Changes on

-Now you can prevent someone else from turning Track Changes off by locking them on with a password.
-(Be sure you remember the password so you can turn them off when you’re ready to accept or reject the changes.)
+You can prevent someone else from turning Track Changes off by locking Track Changes on with a password.
+(Be sure to remember the password so you can turn Track Changes off when you’re ready to.)

 Click the arrow by Track Changes and click Lock Tracking.